ahmedmamdouh886/ecommerce-crud/README.md

 #### First:
 Call http://localhost:9050/api/v1/auth/login with the payload and headers below:

-Payload:
+Payload: <br>
-Username: admin
+Username: admin <br>
 Password: passwd

-Headers:
+Headers: <br>
 Accept: application/json

 #### Second:
-Hit any endpoint listed in the Endpoints sections with the headers below:
+* Hit any endpoint listed in the Stateless API Endpoints sections with the headers below:
-Headers:
-Accept: application/json
+Accept: application/json <br />
-Authorization: Bearer <your-token> --> <your-token> you have got from the login process section.
+Authorization: Bearer <b>your-token<b> --> Where your-token is the token you have got from the login process section.

 ## Stateless API Endpoints